DarthIV02/KalmanHD/README.md

 # KalmanHD: Robust On-Device Time Series Forecasting with Hyperdimensional Computing

+This repo contains the simulation implementation for paper:

+Ivannia Gomez, Xiaofan Yu, Tajana Rosing.
+"KalmanHD: Robust On-Device Time Series Forecasting with Hyperdimensional Computing" in the Proceedings of ASP-DAC 2024.

+[arXiv link]

 Steps to setup the code:
    1) Clone this repository.
       ```bash